kolaoba/alx-system_engineering-devops/0x02-shell_redirections/README.md

-9-duplicate_last_line duplicates the last line of iacta file 10-no_more_js deletes all regular files with a .js extension in current directory and subfolders 11-directories counts the number of directories and subs in the current directory minus the current directory
+9-duplicate_last_line duplicates the last line of iacta file 10-no_more_js deletes all regular files with a .js extension in current directory and subfolders 11-directories counts the number of directories and subs in the current directory minus the current directory 12-newest_files displays the 10 newest files in the current directory 13-unique takes a list of words as input and prints only words that appear exactly once